Jefferson, Texas: History

 Jefferson was one of the most important ports in Texas between 1845 and 1872.
 The town reached its peak population just a few years after the Civil War and is reported to have exceeded 30,000.
 During this time, Jefferson was the sixth-largest town in Texas.

-There were attempts over the years to remove the raft and permit the normal flow of the Red River, but these attempts were unsuccessful until the discovery of nitroglycerin.
+Attempts were made over the years to remove the raft and permit the normal flow of the Red River, but they were unsuccessful until the discovery of nitroglycerin.
 In 1873, using nitroglycerin, the Army Corps of Engineers was finally able to clear the raft from the Red River.
 This lowered the level of Caddo Lake and Big Cypress to the extent that riverboat traffic to Jefferson was no longer commercially feasible.
 At the peak of river traffic, Jefferson had a population of over 7,000.
 A few years later, it had dropped to a little over 3,000.

 The Sterne Fountain was given to the city in 1913 to honor the contribution of Jacob and Ernestine Sterne, a Jewish couple who settled in Jefferson before the Civil War and became prominent citizens who managed the post office and were involved in numerous civic and cultural projects.
-The fountain includes a statue of Hebe, the Greek goddess of Youth, by Giuseppe Moretti.
+The fountain includes a statue of Hebe, the Greek goddess of youth, by Giuseppe Moretti.

 One of the legends related to Jefferson referred to Jay Gould, the railroad magnate.
-The legend goes that Gould wanted to bring his railroad through Jefferson but the town leaders refused because they had the river traffic.
-Gould said that "grass would grow in the streets" without the railroad.
+The legend goes that Gould wanted to bring his railroad through Jefferson, but the town leaders refused because they had the river traffic.
+Gould said, "grass would grow in the streets" without the railroad.
 Gould credited with supporting the removal of the Red River Raft and the subsequent decline of Jefferson as a river port.
 Much of this tale is fiction.
-Townspeople obtained Gould's railcar and it is displayed as a tourist attraction in downtown Jefferson.
+Townspeople obtained Gould's railcar, and it is displayed as a tourist attraction in downtown Jefferson.

 Since 2000, Jefferson has been the location for the Pulpwood Queens Book Club Girlfriend Weekend's annual conference, attracting authors from all around the country.

 Geography

-According to the United States Census Bureau, the city has a total area of 4.4 sqmi, of which 4.3 sqmi is land and 0.1 sqmi (1.58%) is water.
+According to the United States Census Bureau, the city has a total area of 4.4 sqmi, of which 0.1 sqmi (1.58%) is covered by water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen Climate Classification system, Jefferson has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen climate classification, Jefferson has a humid subtropical climate, Cfa on climate maps.